 Liver cancer is not considered a common cancer in the United States.
 The American Cancer Society projects there will be more than 30,600 new cases of liver cancer in 2013, resulting in more than 21,600 deaths.
-At Wake Forest Baptist, liver cancer was the 15th most common cancer, with 69 cases recorded in 2011.
+At Wake Forest Baptist,there were 58 cases recorded in 2013.

 Liver cancer is more prevalent overseas because it is most often caused by earlier bouts of hepatitis B or hepatitis C infection, a problem more common in Pacific countries such as Japan and China.
 Liver cancer also is common among people who have cirrhosis of the liver.

 Shen says treating liver cancer is difficult because, unlike Pachasa, most people are not candidates for resection, a surgery in which the tumor is removed.
 Because symptoms are not easily recognizable, tumors frequently become too large or complicated to remove at the time of diagnosis and patients must undergo other types of treatment.